cilia-ford/ROS1-DEV/README.md

 - ~~EP12 need to use the rosteamworkspace folder structure for development~~

 - ~~EP22 add templating from rtworking group into tasks~~
+- ~~EP27 create a list of softwares that are installed in the system , and make that image specific and also show it in the startup or print it on console.~~

 - EP23 why not mounting everything inside of /tmp/workspace so that one can easily save the contaienr for tools and softwares and the source code remains clean outside of container.